 We're currently winding down into the final few days of World Breastfeeding Week; 168 hours in which the global encouragement and promotion of this vital maternal activity is brought to an annual high with events and activities from every corner.
-With this year's slogan marking the week as 'A Winning Goal for Life', we wanted to talk about the week as a whole, the organizations involved and the great work they've done and continued to do.For as long as we've been selling slings, wraps and more to Mums, we've heavily supported their right to breastfeed comfortably.
+With this year's slogan marking the week as 'A Winning Goal for Life', we wanted to talk about the week as a whole, the organisations involved and the great work they've done and continued to do.For as long as we've been selling slings, wraps and more to Mums, we've heavily supported their right to breastfeed comfortably.
 On the blog, we've written about the health and societal benefits of increasing and sustaining the support of breastfeeding, tackled the odd heavy issue and most recently discussed the legality and history of public breastfeeding in Britain.
 Yet this easily pales in comparison to the programs and initiatives housed under WBW.

 Across the seven days, a number of journalists, bloggers and other writers have contributed stories and opinions on the subject of breastfeeding laws, public perception and benefits from each of their small pockets of the world.
 These have come mainly in the form of reports and photos from the world-wide 'Latch On' event that took place August 1st and 2nd, with images arriving from various places as familiar as Michigan, US to as far afield as Andhara Pradesh in India; all helping to showcase the continuing change in public perception of breastfeeding, and the result of the wonderful work done by the WABA and its partners.